federicoimparatta/agents/README.md

    ```bash
    cp -r agents/* ~/.claude/agents/
    ```
-   Or manually copy all the agent files to your `~/.claude/agents/` directory.
+   Or manually copy the agent files to `~/.claude/agents/`.
 3. **Restart Claude Code** to load the new agents.

-## 🛠️ How to Use the Pod
+## 🛠️ How to Engage the Agency

-1. **Kick off with the orchestrator** – share the feature goal, target user, and success metric.
-It will fan out tasks to the other agents.
+1. **Brief the strategy-partner** with the client goal, target user, and success signal.
-2. **Stay outcome-focused** – request support from product-strategist, designer, tech-lead, delivery-partner, or business-partner as the sprint progresses.
+2. **Invite craft partners as needed**—design for experience, technology for build planning, operations for coordination.
-3. **Follow the playbook** – use the documented rituals and checklists to keep discovery and delivery tightly coupled.
+3. **Follow the handbook phases** to stay aligned on intake, exploration, solution, delivery, and measurement.
-4. **Review & iterate** – after launch, let the orchestrator drive the outcome review and feed learnings into the next sprint.
+4. **Document insights lightly** so future iterations start with full context.

 ## 🤝 Contributing

-- Keep new agents lightweight and outcome-oriented.
+- Keep new agents lean and oriented around distinct craft areas.
-- Update the feature pod playbook when you introduce new rituals or improvements.
+- Update the agency handbook when you introduce better rituals or templates.
-- Prefer expanding the existing pod before adding new departments.
+- Optimise for clarity, autonomy, and outcomes over process for process' sake.

-Empowered teams ship better products.
-This repo gives you a compact, AI-native squad that can own the entire feature journey—just add your product idea.
+Build the right thing, communicate clearly, and let these agents keep your AI agency sharp.